Conformal integrals in all dimensions as GKZ hypergeometric functions and Clifford groups: The conformal integral

-where $\m=(\mu_1,\mu_2,\cdots,\mu_N)$ is an $N$-tuple of real parameters called weights, with the total weight, $|\m|=\mu_1+\mu_2+\cdots+\mu_N$.
-If $|\m|=D$, then, by \eq{qsq} and \eq{vol}, the integral transforms covariantly under a M\"obius transformation of $x$ and the $x_i$'s given by \eq{MT}.
-In this case the integral is called a conformal integral.
-In a specific conformal field theory, the weights are fixed by the conformal weights of the external points.
-Following the two-dimensional case \cite{looi}, we interpret the conformal integral \eq{inmu} in the configuration space of $N$ points on $\M$.
+by \eq{qsq} and \eq{vol}.
+The condition $|\m|=D$ is required to ensure that the the variable of integration $x$ remains intact, due to \eq{vol} and \eq{MT}.
+The integral $\inmu{\m}{N}{\bx}$ is called a conformal integral.
+It is a representation of the conformal group.
+In a specific conformal field theory, the weights are fixed by the conformal weights of external points and exchange operators.
+Following the two-dimensional case \cite{looi}, we interpret the conformal integral \eq{inmu} as a function on the configuration space of $N$ points $\{x_i\}$ on $\M$.
 The space of $N$ non-coincident points in $\M$ is